-Application for the establishment of a danger area (D-area)
+Application for the Establishment of a Danger Area

-The complete application must be submitted to the Swedish Transport Agency at least seven weeks before the intended start date of the danger area.
+A complete application must be submitted to the Swedish Transport Agency no later than seven weeks prior to the intended start date of the danger area.

-For information on how the Swedish Transport Agency processes personal data collected via its website and e-services, please refer to the following link: How the Swedish Transport Agency processes personal data collected via the website and through our e-services (in swedish).
+For details on how the Swedish Transport Agency processes personal data collected through its website and e-services, please refer to the following link (in Swedish): How the Swedish Transport Agency processes personal data collected via the website and through our e-services.

 Application Requirements